Home Photography Index Normal Zooms Telezooms Wide Angle Normal

 Canon EF 24 2.8

-My widest prime is the EF 24 2.8.
-There are a lot of things to like about this lens: small (48.5 mm L), light (270 g), close focusing (25 cm), well corrected for distortion, extremely sharp, contrasty and very flare resistant.
-Because it employs a rear focusing group, the front element does not rotate nor does the lens change in length when focusing.
-This lens would complement a travel kit nicely with its 58 mm filter size and diminutive statue.
+My widest prime is the EF 24 2.8, purchased new in 1990, so it's stood the test of time.
+There are a lot of things to like about this lens: small, light, close focusing (25cm), well corrected for distortion, sharp, contrasty and flare resistant.
+It complements a travel kit nicely due to its 58mm filter size and diminutive statue.

 Slopes of Diamond Head Canon EOS 630, EF 24 2.8 & Kodachrome 64